High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Methods

 To ascertain the practicability of the trained RL agent as well as the accuracy of the dynamics model, we integrate the PPO actor into the PCS of HL-3 to undertake RL-based control in real discharges.
 Since the PCS operates under the Redhat $6.9$ system and performs real-time computations in C language, we convert the Pytorch-based PPO actor into a compatible ONNX (Open Neural Network Exchange) \cite{jin2020compiling} format, which offers cross-platform deployment capability and high execution efficiency.
 During real discharges, the RL agent receives plasma shape and position parameters from EFITNN \cite{zheng2024real} while the plasma current is measured by the CODIS-RTC system via reflective memory in real time.
 The agent then generates coil voltage commands and delivers them to actuators through the PCS, completing a closed-loop control period of $1$ ms, synchronized with that for the PID control.

-As mentioned earlier, the first global open campaign on HL-3 has attracted a considerable number of international joint experiments, limiting the opportunities for testifying RL-based control.
+As mentioned earlier, the open campaigns on HL-3 have attracted a considerable number of international joint experiments, limiting the opportunities for testifying RL-based control.
 Eventually, in a shared discharge, the handover to RL-based control has to be delayed until other physics experiments involving auxiliary heating are completed.
-To avoid any potential plasma disturbances caused by shutting down the auxiliary heating at $1500$ ms, which could impact the analysis of experimental results, we have further postponed the start of RL-based control to $1600$ ms. We initially begin with a duration of $15$ ms for RL-based control and then revert to PID control.
-Afterward, we gradually extend the duration upon each successful execution, and ultimately, after $6$ effective shots, the experiment ends with a control duration of $100$ ms, with the last remaining shot attempting to implement a zero-shot control towards changed triangularity targets.
-Notably, to ensure stability incurred during these mode switches, we establish a $10$-ms transition period, during which a weighted sum of commands from both modes is undertaken and the weight of superseding control mode linearly increases.
-The limited opportunities hinder the on-device experiment for a longer RL-based takeover in practice.
+To avoid any potential plasma disturbances caused by shutting down the auxiliary heating at $1500$ ms, which could impact the analysis of experimental results, we have further postponed the start of RL-based control to $1600$ ms. In other words, we activate the RL control at $1600$ ms and revert to the PID control after a predefined window.
+To ensure stability incurred during these mode switches, we establish a transition period, during which a weighted sum of commands from both modes is undertaken and the weight of superseding control mode linearly increases.